mfsuve/ComputerVision/program0/README.md

 dimension.
 The first 2 is the size of that picture and the last dimension has a size of 3 which stores the RGB values.
 When I want to display channels, I clear the other ones.

     For the images, 0 represents blue color, 1 represents green color and 2 represents red color at the 3rd dimensions of each array.
 For example I need to clear all the zeroth and the first elements of the array in order to get the red channel.
-The similar approach is used for the combining channels. ''Red+Green'' ''Red+Blue'' ''Green+Blue''
+The similar approach is used for the combining channels. `Red+Green` `Red+Blue` `Green+Blue`

 2. For getting an average grayscale image, I got the average of the 3 elements (RGB) in the arrays at the 3rd dimension and filled a new 2 dimensional array with that values.